COVID-19 Vaccination

 Who can get vaccinated against Covid-19?

-- Children aged 5-11 and at risk (a guide for parents of children at risk can be found here)
+- Children aged 5-11 and at risk (a guide for parents of children at risk can be found here) are also eligible for a first and second dose

 How do you get a Covid-19 vaccination in Coventry and Warwickshire?

-- Booking through the online National Booking System or calling 119 (Knowing your NHS number will speed up the booking process – you can find it here.)
+People aged 16 and over can get a COVID-19 vaccination by booking through the online National Booking System or calling 119 (Knowing your NHS number will speed up the booking process – you can find it here.)

 You can ask someone to book your appointment for you and interpreters are available on request or you can use text phone 18001 119 or the NHS British Sign Language interpreter service.